dancomanlive/dagger-fastapi-llm-demo/ARCHITECTURE.md

 ## Key Benefits

-- **Containerization**: Each component runs in its own isolated environment
+- **Direct Execution**: Simple and efficient execution of Python scripts
-- **Dependency Management**: Requirements installed only where needed
+- **Smart Dependency Management**: Requirements installed and tracked using hash-based markers
-- **Secret Handling**: API keys passed securely via Dagger secrets
+- **Environment Variable Handling**: Configs passed securely via environment variables
 - **Performance**: Multi-level caching (pip packages, query results)
 - **Extensibility**: The modular design makes it easy to add new capabilities or swap components without disrupting existing functionality
 - **Maintainability**: Clean separation of concerns with modular architecture
 - **Testability**: Clean separation allows components to be tested in isolation
 - **Resilience**: Error handling at multiple levels ensures graceful failure recovery
-- **Scalability**: Individual components can be scaled independently to handle varying loads

-This architecture enables seamless scaling, simplified development, and reliable deployment across various environments.

-## Terraform modules that automate resource provisioning across environments.
-(TODO)

-DaggerFastAPIDemo/
-├── terraform/
-│   ├── modules/
-│   │   ├── retriever-service/        # Persistent retriever infrastructure
-│   │   ├── qdrant-database/          # Vector database deployment
-│   │   ├── fastapi-service/          # FastAPI server deployment
-│   │   ├── networking/               # Network configuration
-│   │   └── security/                 # Secrets management
-│   ├── environments/
-│   │   ├── dev/
-│   │   ├── staging/
-│   │   └── production/
-│   └── main.tf
+- **Simplified Deployment**: No need for complex container orchestration

+This architecture enables simplified development with direct execution while maintaining most of the benefits of the modular approach.